 Admission includes the indoor play areas, Tot Spot and Climb It.
-At Tot Spot, kids can play in the pretend train, grocery store or construction areas, as well as wiggle, jump, slide and play.
-Climb It offers two-stories of crawling and climbing adventures.
-Recommended for ages 4 and older; minimum height of 42 inches.
+At Tot Spot, kids can play in the pretend train, grocery store or construction areas, as well as wiggle, jump, slide, and play.
+Climb It offers two stories of crawling and climbing adventures.
+It is recommended for ages 4 and older with a minimum height of 42 inches.
 The museum is open Tuesday to Sunday 10am to 5pm and memberships are available.

 Long Island’s Laser Bounce — Levittown

 This large indoor complex has something for kids of all ages.
-There are rooms filled with bouncers, a big ball-filled climbing area with ball cannons, laser-tag arena, a full-size game arcade and a stuff-a-bear station.
+Rooms are filled with bouncers.
+There's also a big ball-filled climbing area with ball cannons, a laser tag arena, a full-size game arcade and a stuff-a-bear station.
 Unless already booked, all activities are available for parties or public play.
 The facility tries each week to list on its website times when each area is open to the public, but it advises calling first.

 This large indoor space focuses on creating settings for imaginative play.
 It is probably best for younger children, but older kids, especially if part of a mixed-age group, can have fun as well.
 The space is organized as if it were a little town or city, with rooms set up as a post office, restaurant, school, veterinary office, grocery store, construction zone, and more.
 Kids can run from room to room or ride little cars and bikes.
 There is a climbing tree house on the property with a slide.
 Parents must supervise children, but staff are available to encourage imaginative play.
-Admission is $12 for children who can walk and $6 for crawlers, who must wear socks.
+Crawlers must wear socks.

 Pump It Up